 - Can link to DIY site here

 *Please refer to the Product Label, Technical Data Sheet (TDS) or Safety Data Sheet (SDS) for safety and detailed application instructions

 Prep the Room

 Once the walls are clean, repair peeling areas or exposed seams by carefully trimming off the paper with a sheetrock knife and paint primer over the spot to seal it.
-After you’ve sealed the paper, let it dry, then spackle any holes or dings in the wall, and sand the walls with 150 -180 grit sandpaper to even out the surface.
+After you’ve sealed the paper, let it dry, spackle any holes or dings in the wall, and sand the walls with 150 -180 grit sandpaper to even out the surface.
 Then wipe the walls once more with a damp cloth to get rid of any new dust.

 Paint Over Your Wallpaper

+To answer the question, can you paint over wallpaper?
+Yes, if you follow a few easy rules for prepping and priming first, your paint project will succeed.
 Are you looking for an interior painter in your area?
 Try our wallpaper installation and removal services.
 We can help you transform your home with a new coat of paint or some wallpaper!